Healthcare data breaches hit an all-time high in 2024, until June 400 breach incidents have been reported involving millions of records.

-This only means that the recent healthcare data breaches have increased in severity and lethality.
+This only means that the recent healthcare data breaches have increased in severity.
 Such breaches also attract massive fines, non-compliance penalties, and loss of reputation.

 How should healthcare organizations manage the data breaches, and how should they prevent future attacks?
 Keep reading to find out.